bernskioldmedia/bm-wp-experience/README.md

 ### Security

+- Add two-factor authentication support.
+- Ability to force two-factor authentication for the website.
 - Force non-local environments to use strong passwords.
 - Prevent users from using explicitly defined weak passwords.
 - Default to disabling the core file editor from admin.